shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 a paranoid person is unhappy and therefore - insecure.

-The NSA is an organisation full of unhappy people who are afraid of their own shadow, incompetent and evil ones.
+The NSA is an organisation full of unhappy people who are afraid of their own shadow, incompetent, and evil ones.
 It contributes **nothing** to the well-being of Americans and the world at large, yet keep claiming the opposite is the fact.
 While it taps to many unencrypted messages on the Internet, in a vein and unfounded hope that it can reach genuine understanding, and spends a lot of money on storage and computers, it is completely non-transparent and won't publish anything of its conclusions.

-Whoever wishes to work for https://twitter.com/NSACareers must be in a state of sin, as no one in his right mind will want to work for them, so they get either the most irrational people, the most incompetent ones, or the most evil ones (or usually - all three).
+Whoever wishes to work for the NSA must be in a state of sin, as no one in his right mind will want to work for them, so they get either the most irrational people, the most incompetent ones, or the most evil ones (or usually - all three).